Introduction to MySQL UUID

 Output:

-It should be noted that the function is insecure for application based on statement.
-If this function is implemented whenever the binlog_format is fixed to statement then, it will log a warning.
+It should be noted that the function is insecure for applications based on statements.
+If this function is implemented whenever the binlog_format is fixed to an account, it will log a warning.

 How UUID works in MySQL?

 UUID() function usage may be similar to a Primary key for a table in the database.
-Let us view the MySQL UUID comparing to Primary Key with AUTO_INCREMENT INT attributes in database.
+Let us view the MySQL UUID compared to Primary Key with AUTO_INCREMENT INT attributes in the database.

-- The UUID values are distinct across databases, tables and also servers which let us to unite rows from several records or say distributed databases across MySQL servers.
+- The UUID values are distinct across databases, tables, and servers, allowing us to unite rows from several records or distributed databases across MySQL servers.

-- UUID do not describe the info about any data therefore they are more secure to be used for URL.
-Assume that if an employee having employee id 05 is accessing his/her account by using the URL: http://www.test.com/employees/05/then, for others also it will be easy to guess and use as 07, 08, etc. and so it will provide a target for any harmful attack to breach security and increase risk.
+- UUIDs do not describe the info about any data; therefore, they are more secure for URLs.
+Assume that if an employee having employee id 05 is accessing their account by using the URL: http://www.test.com/employees/05/then, for others also, it will be easy to guess and use as 07, 08, etc..
+So it will provide a target for any harmful attack to breach security and increase risk.

-- To evade a round trip to the database server, UUID values can be produced anywhere.
-Similarly, it is a bridges logic in the application.
-Let us assume that to input records into a parent table as well as child tables then we need to insert into the base table i.e. parent table initially, receive the produced id and next the data will be inserted into the child tables.
-Thus, by applying UUID, we can create the value of primary key of the base table first and input rows at identical time into both parent and child tables within a transaction.
+- UUID values can be produced anywhere to evade a round trip to the database server.
+Similarly, it is a bridge’s logic in the application.
+Let us assume that to input records into a parent table and child tables, we need to insert them into the base table, i.e., the parent table initially receives the produced id, and next, the data will be inserted into the child tables.
+Thus, by applying UUID, we can first create the value of the base table’s primary key and input rows at identical times into both parent and child tables within a transaction.

-Drawbacks are briefed below beside the pros of using UUID relating a Primary key:
+Drawbacks are briefed below beside the pros of using UUID relating to a Primary key:

-- If we use integers i.e. 4 bytes or also big integers i.e. 8 bytes then it takes less storage capacity than UUID values i.e. storing 16 bytes.
+- If we use integers, i.e., 4 bytes, or big integers, i.e., 8 bytes, then it takes less storage capacity than UUID values, i.e., storing 16 bytes.

-- When UUID values are used it may raise performance issues because of their size and unordered form.
+- Using UUID values can potentially lead to performance issues due to their larger size and unordered form.

-MySQL provides you the option to store the UUID values in BINARY format or say compress form and can be displayed in human readable i.e. VARCHAR format.
+MySQL allows you to store the UUID values in BINARY format or, say, compress form and can be displayed in human-readable, i.e., VARCHAR format.

-This can be achieved by using the following MySQL functions related to UUID:
+You can achieve this by utilizing the following MySQL functions that are related to UUIDs:

-- UUID_TO_BIN: This function is responsible to convert a UUID value from VARCHAR format which is human readable into a BINARY format which is compacted one for storing.
+- UUID_TO_BIN: This function is responsible for converting a UUID value from the VARCHAR format, which is humanly readable, into a BINARY format compacted one for storing.

 - BIN_TO_UUID: It is just opposite to the previous one.
-BIN_TO_UUID function changes the UUID from condensed form or BINARY format to VARCHAR format which is human understandable for demonstrating.
+BIN_TO_UUID function changes the UUID from a condensed form or BINARY format to VARCHAR format, which is human-understandable for demonstrating.

 - IS_UUID: This IS_UUID function provides 1 when the argument is an effective string-format UUID.
-But if the argument is not legal string format UUID then, the function gives 0 as result.
+But if the argument is not legal string format UUID, the function gives 0 as a result.
 Also, if the argument is NULL, the IS_UUID function will return NULL.

 The formats below are the valid string UUID arrangements used in MySQL: